Electric-Coin-Company/tfl-book/src/introduction/motivating-finality.md

 This has several drawbacks:

-- it _doesn't remove the vulnerability_, it only reduces the likelihood,
+- it _doesn't remove the vulnerability_, it only reduces the likelihood;
-- different applications/services may require different block depths making it difficult to compose or chain together different applications/services,
+- different applications/services may require different block depths, making it difficult to compose or chain together different applications/services;
-- different block depth policies potentially confuse users, i.e. "why do I have to wait one hour for my deposit in this exchange, but only 30 minutes on that exchange?", and
+- different block depth policies potentially confuse users, i.e. "why do I have to wait one hour for my deposit in this exchange, but only 30 minutes on that exchange?"; and
-- it introduces a delay which inhibits many useful applications.
+- it introduces a long delay which inhibits many useful applications.

 In addition to these user-facing and economic drawbacks, correctly handling rollbacks makes the code for nodes, wallets, and other infrastructure more complex.
 Worse still, many systems may not have correct behavior for rollbacks at different depths, and since large rollbacks are rarer, these implementation flaws may not surface until there is a large rollback.
 While a large rollback would be disruptive all by itself, it becomes even worse when previously undiscovered bugs exacerbate the situation.